ZhuLab-Fudan/MoE-TCR/README.md

 # MoE-TCR: Mixture-of-Experts Framework for pan-specific TCR-Epitope Binding Prediction

-This repository provides a framework for training and predicting TCR-epitope binding using the TPNet model.
-It leverages PyTorch Lightning and WandB for model training, logging, and evaluation.

 ## Installation

 Before running the training or prediction scripts, ensure that all dependencies are installed.
 You can do so by following the steps below: